hackerfactor/SEAL-C/BUILD.md

 ## Current Status
 This is the initial release.
-- It only supports PNG right now.
-Other formats, like JPEG, PPM, MOV, etc. are coming very soon.
+- It only supports PNG and JPEG right now.
+Other formats, like PPM, MOV, etc. are coming very soon.
 - Needs an autogen for building the code.
 (How do I make autogen require openssl 3.x?)
 - It needs automated regression testing.
 - RSA works.
 I haven't tested EC very much.
 And some EC algorithms (e.g., P-384) are not working for some unknown reason.
 I need to add more crypto options.